Kia EV6 Review 2023 | Top Gear

 What's the verdict?

-Distinctive yet not likely to immediately fall off a fashion cliff, interesting to drive but not likely to worry a dedicated sports car, the EV6 carves a very different path dynamically to the Hyundai Ioniq 5 with which it shares bones and blood.
+Distinctive yet unlikely to fall off a fashion cliff, rapid in a straight line but not dynamic enough to worry a proper sports car, the EV6 carves a very different path to the Hyundai Ioniq 5 with which it shares bones and blood.
 And that's no bad thing.

-But it's also spacious, quiet and a very capable cruiser, and equipped with that 800-volt architecture that makes the most of pretty much any public charging station you can lay your hands on.
-It's one of those cars that makes you think other manufacturers are one step behind the game compared to the Korean pure electric offering.
-Where the eNiro is über-competent but slightly bland, the EV6 addresses the issue; it's both incredibly competent and unique enough to stand out, even with a notable platform share on the E-GMP platform.
+But it's also spacious, quiet and a very capable cruiser, and equipped with that 800-volt architecture that makes charging station stops quick and painless.
+It's one of those cars that makes you think other countries are one step behind compared to what South Korea has to offer.

 The Rivals